 How the channel can turn converged stacks into converged sales

-As cloud computing continues on its rapid trajectory of adoption, we are witnessing data centres across the country transforming.
+As cloud computing continues on its rapid trajectory of adoption, we are witnessing data centers across the country transforming.

 Each organisation’s journey to the cloud is different, but the common thread is convergence.
 Driven by the need to reduce complexity and cost for the end customer, the converged stack is becoming an increasingly popular way to offer pre-configured product bundles for specific virtualisation use cases.